-The bar is inspired by Surinam, a former Dutch colony in South-America, so there’s lots of good Surinam-inspired small bites to eat and they even have Parbo, the local beer from Surinam.
+The bar is inspired by Surinam, a former Dutch colony in South-America, so there are lots of good Surinam-inspired small bites to eat and they even have Parbo, the local beer from Surinam.

 From the roadside, (it is on Marnixstraat, not far from Leidseplein), it’s rather difficult to spot this canalside bar, but you can just follow the huge Q-Park indoor parking.

 Café De Jaren (‘The Years’) is well known among the locals.
 De Jaren is a beautiful, bright and airy grand-cafe bar with an intellectual style (lots of magazines and newspapers to read!!).
 In the back, there are two patios on two levels.
 Both look out on the water.